 Meeting updates from Governors

-Governors met online on Monday 14th March for their second Full Governing Body meeting of the academic year.
-Governor attendance at the meeting can be viewed here.
+After Governors had spent time in classes, they came together for their Full Governing Body meeting.
+Governor attendance in the meeting can be viewed here.

-Chair, Telferscot Governing Body
+Chair of Telferscot Governing Body